Where do Termites Live?

 Termites in My Virginia Home

 Eastern subterranean and formosan termites have all been reported in our state.
 Unfortunately, our region is a haven for these wood-boring insects to actively reproduce at any time, making termite infestations a constant threat to homeowners.
 Termites can live in a number of wood structures both inside and outside your home, making it all the more important to know how to look for the signs of them.
+If you notice any signs of termite presence, call a termite control expert immediately.

 Where Do Termites Live? in Virginia